11.10.4 Module Quiz - Ipv4 Addressing: Exact Answer & Steps

 A: Borrow 3 bits from the last octet (since 27‑24 = 3).
 256 ÷ 2^3 = 32.
 So each /27 subnet jumps by 32 (e.g., .0, .32, .64, …).

 That’s it.
-You now have the mental toolbox to breeze through the 11.10.4 module quiz on IPv4 addressing.
+Think about it: you now have the mental toolbox to breeze through the 11.
+10.4 module quiz on IPv4 addressing.

 Remember, the trick isn’t memorizing every number—it’s understanding the relationship between bits, masks, and the way they carve up the address space.
-Even so, once that clicks, the rest is just plugging numbers into a pattern you already own.
+Once that clicks, the rest is just plugging numbers into a pattern you already own.
 Good luck, and happy subnetting!